 Best time to visit

-Parks Canada wants to offer you the best possible experience and make your stay both safe and enjoyable.
-We therefore encourage you to visit this new section of our Web site in order to determine the best times to visit Parks Canada's historic canals in Quebec and plan your trips accordingly.
+Parks Canada wants to offer you the best possible navigation experience and make your stay both safe and enjoyable.
+We therefore encourage you to visit this section of our Web site in order to determine the best times to visit Parks Canada's historic canals in Quebec and plan your trips accordingly.

 Visit our Web site frequently!
 A wide-ranging program of activities is offered year-round at all the waterways.
 In addition, a magnificent multifunctional path bordering the Canal will lead you to the discovery of one of the most sought-after areas of the region.
 We invite you to explore it!

 From mid-June to the end of August, and especially during the following vacation periods and statutory holidays:

 Valid for all the historic canals in Quebec and Ontario, the permit give you unlimited access to our canals.
 Also, it will facilitate your passage through the locks and will help reduce waiting times.
 Spread the word with your recreational boater friends; they'll be grateful!